Loading...

 )Tip: The default timeout is 120 seconds to accommodate model inference time.
 Cold starts may take 20-30 seconds.

 Add an image to visual memory.
-The image is processed through ColQwen2.5 to generate semantic embeddings.
+The image is processed through state-of-the-art models to generate semantic embeddings.

 result = client.add(